 Description of the Property

-Belonging to the Ryukyu Chain located at the south end of the Japanese Archipelago, the nominated property has a land area of 37,946 ha comprising of four regions: Amami-Oshima Island, Tokunoshima Island and the northern part of Okinawa Island in the Central Ryukyus; and Iriomote Island in the South Ryukyus.
-Influenced by the Kuroshio Current and subtropical high-pressure, the nominated property is in warm, humid subtropical climate and covered mainly with evergreen broadleaved rainforests.
+The nominated property is a terrestrial serial site covering 42,698 ha comprised of five component parts in four regions, Amami-Oshima Island, Tokunoshima Island, and the Northern part of Okinawa Island in the Central Ryukyus, and Iriomote Island in the South Ryukyus.
+The islands of the Central and South Ryukyus are members of the Ryukyu Chain at the southern tip of the Japanese archipelago.
+Influenced by the Kuroshio Current and the subtropical high-pressure system, the nominated property has a warm and humid subtropical climate and is covered mainly with evergreen broadleaved subtropical rainforests.

 Ryukyu Chain’s ancient geography and biological trends (Estimates)